erchowdary/ArixConsult/README.md

   # Single Page Website

-  This is a code bundle for Single Page Website.
-The original project is available at https://www.figma.com/design/5CLWSHR1ob4u60hQnv9av9/Single-Page-Website.
+  This is a code bundle for Arix Consultancy Pte Ltd. The original project is available at https://www.figma.com/design/5CLWSHR1ob4u60hQnv9av9/Single-Page-Website.

   ## Running the code